 Universal access is granted to all customers entering the PA CareerLink® offices and in need of basic services.
-Services are tracked in PA's workforce development system of record.
+Services are tracked in the Commonwealth Workforce Development System or CWDS.
 An initial assessment, plan of action (individual employment plan - IEP) and recommendations are made for customers in need of career and/or training services (Based on the initial assessment of knowledge, skills and abilities).
 If a customer cannot obtain employment through basic services, they are evaluated for training services.
 Training services may include skill training or on-the-job training.
 The customer is exited upon securing suitable employment or choosing to no longer participate in PA CareerLink® services, at which time, follow-up services are conducted for no less than twelve months.